Photorefractive Keratectomy (PRK), like LASIK, is a form of laser refractive surgery.

 After the excimer laser treatment, the surgeon places a clear, soft contact lens, called a bandage contact lens, on the eye.
 These special bandage contact lenses do not contain any prescription correction, but simply protect the eye and keep the patient comfortable while the epithelial cells grow back.

-The epithelium regenerates in approximately 72-96 hours; the bandage contact lens is typically removed by the doctor at a postoperative visit around Day 5 after PRK.
+The epithelium regenerates in approximately 72 to 96 hours; the bandage contact lens is typically removed by the doctor at a postoperative visit approximately five days after PRK.

 Recovery from PRK surgery is a little longer.
-For the first few days while the corneal epithelium regenerates, PRK patients usually report hazy vision, some soreness, and light sensitivity.
-This typically clears up after the first few days, and most PRK patients are able to drive and return to work around Day 4 or 5.
-Vision continues to improve over the course of the first few weeks after surgery, and by approximately week 4, vision is similar between PRK and LASIK patients.
+For the first few days, while the corneal epithelium regenerates, PRK patients usually report hazy vision, some soreness, and light sensitivity.
+This typically clears up after the first few days, and most PRK patients are able to drive and return to work for or five days after surgery.
+Vision continues to improve over the course of the first few weeks after surgery, and by approximately the fourth week, vision is similar between PRK and LASIK patients.
 One technique doesn’t give better vision than the other.

-Ideal candidates for PRK eye surgery are healthy with realistic expectations of the results.
+Ideal candidates for PRK eye surgery are healthy and have realistic expectations of the results.
 Additionally, candidates must have a refractive error that is stable (has not changed for at least a year) and between +5.00 to -12.00 diopters.
 Patients with pre-existing conditions including collagen vascular disease, diabetes, rheumatoid arthritis, keratoconus, or glaucoma may not be good candidates for PRK.
-Patients should notify our surgeons of previous steroid use, as this may also make them ineligible for PRK .
+Patients should notify our surgeons of previous steroid use as this may also make them ineligible for PRK.

 Numbing drops are administered so that the surgeon can operate on the eye without the patient feeling any pain.
 While LASIK surgery requires the surgeon to create a corneal flap and fold it back to access the inner cornea, PRK requires the surgeon to remove a section of the surface layer (one to two cells thick) of the cornea called the epithelium.